mitar/meteor-method-hooks/README.md

 # Meteor Method Hooks

+Use this package to run functions before and after methods, including Meteor builtin methods like login and reset password.
+It supports a simple API that has tests for the server.
+Client features are experimental.

+### Documentation

 A hook is a function you run before or after a method on the server.

-It accepts a single argument, `options`, an objecting with three properties:
+It accepts a single argument, `options`, an object with four properties:

  - `result`: The result of the method being hooked.
 This is `undefined` in before hooks.
  - `error`: An error, if any, of the method being hooked.
 This is `undefined` in before hooks.
  - `arguments`: A raw arguments object whose type is `arguments`.
+ - `hooksProcessed`: A count of the hooks that have been processed so far.
+This also corresponds to the index in the array of hooks for a method.

 ```
 /**